 If you’ve started some plants from seeds, you may have plants that are getting too big for their seed-starting containers.
 But what do you do if it is still too cold to put the warm season crops out in the garden?
-You need to “pot them up” also known as transplanting them into a larger container.
+You need to transplant those seedlings into a larger container.
+This is also sometimes called “potting them up.”

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)